luciousmc/backend_practice/exercises/php_mysql_querying/README.md

 1. test your page, see if you got appropriate output
     * straight minified output ![intentional error](../../demoassets/php_mysql_query_minified_output.png)
     * prettified example put through jsonlint.com ![intentional error](../../demoassets/php_mysql_query_pretty_output.png)
+1. Add commit and push your code
+1. Did you... accidentally push your mysql_credentials.php file?
+Check with a staff member on how to remove it.